 Step 3.
 Now add the deadsnakes PPA to your sources list.

 sudo apt install python3.7

 Step 4.
-To install pip for Python 3 run:
+To install pip for Python 3, execute:

 sudo apt install python3-pip

-Now we can make sure that pip3 is installed by checking the pip version with the following command:
+Now, we can make sure that pip3 is installed by checking the pip version using the following command:

 pip 9.0.1 from /usr/lib/python3/dist-packages (python 3.6)

 Once you are finished with the python and pip installation we can continue with the AWS CLI installation.